Find and Replace Line Breaks in Excel (6 Examples)

 • After clicking the Wrap Text button will convert all the selected cells containing line breaks to have space in the place of line breaks.

-Read More: How to Put Multiple Lines in Excel Cell (2 Easy Ways)
+Read More: How to Space Down in Excel

 6. Applying VBA Macro to Find and Replace Line Breaks

-Using a simple VBA Macro can drastically reduce the time to replace line break with your desired character.
+Using a simple VBA Macro can drastically reduce the time to replace line breaks with your desired character.

 Steps